antoniohsl/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 #### Task 1 - Remove the application administrator from Chris Green

-This task will use an alternative method to remove the assigned role; it will use the **Roles and administrators** option in Micrisoft Entra ID.
+This task will use an alternative method to remove the assigned role; it will use the **Roles and administrators** option in Microsoft Entra ID.

 1. If you are not already logged in as your Global Admin, launch the Microsoft Entra admin center and log in now.
 2. In the search box type **Roles and** then launch Microsoft Entra ID roles and administration.